phat072/LearnJava/README.md

 # LearnJava

-## Day 1 Basic Java Exercises
+## Day 1 Basic Database.Java Exercises

-This repository contains basic Java exercises.
-Each exercise is contained in its own Java file.
+This repository contains basic Database.Java exercises.
+Each exercise is contained in its own Database.Java file.

-### Main.java
+### Database.Main.java

 This file contains three methods: `bai1()`, `bai2()`, and `bai3()`. `bai1()` prints "Hello world!". `bai2()` calculates a mathematical sum based on user input. `bai3()` calculates the area and perimeter of a triangle based on user input.